zachf496/c-sharp-patterns-developers-understand/Strategy/README.md

 # Strategy

 ## Problem it solves
-Often times we will write a class then ends up having quite a bit of conditional logic and separates one behavior from another.
+Often times we will write a class then ends up having quite a bit of conditional logic handles many behaviors via if\then\else\switch.
-This leads to having classes that try to do more than one behavior.
-The strategy pattern allows us to encapsulate each behavior as a discrete class that we can assign to another.
+This leads to having classes that are long with trapped logic.
+The strategy pattern allows us to encapsulate each behavior as a discrete class that we can assign to another which makes it easier to read and the code becomes portable.

 ## Common Uses
 When more than one distinct behavior is possible based on some sort of condition, it is much cleaner to refactor the behaviors into their own classes.